sami-chaaban/Tracy/README.md

 * Useful for overlaying filaments or guides during kymograph creation.
 * Load via **Load » Reference Image**
 * Toggle with the icon under the movie.
+* While toggled, use shift+arrows to move the reference image if necessary

 ### Custom Columns <a name="custom-columns"></a>